-Disease mechanisms of key microbial pathogens, including bacteria, protozoa and fungi.
+Disease mechanisms of key microbial pathogens, including bacteria, parasite and fungi.
 Treatment and control of microbial diseases.
 Role of the human microbiome and commensals in health and disease.

 |Paper title||Health Microbiology|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - MICR 223

 - Recommended Preparation

 - MICR 221